tmazeika/uconfig/README.md

 </dependency>
 ```

-Next, create a JSON, XML, or YAML file in the root of your project.
+Next, create a JSON, XML, YAML, or properties file in the root of your project.
 For testing, you can copy and paste the following into config.json:

 ```json
 {